FAQ

 Can all users read Scout Reports?+

 Standard users get the core Scout Report.
-Pundit Pass, Big Group, Maxi Group, and Club Pass holders unlock additional premium sections with deeper analysis and market-specific insights.
+Pundit Pass, Big Group, and Maxi Group holders unlock additional premium sections with deeper analysis and market-specific insights.
+Premium sections are visible but locked for Standard users — any paid tier unlocks them.

 Parlay Stacks